catseye/shelf/README.md

 #### 0.6

+*   `shelf_cast`, by default, now casts the version of the source repository at the tag given in each catalog entry, instead of always casting `HEAD`.
+Setting the environment variable `SHELF_CAST_REF` to `HEAD` can override this new behaviour.
 *   Made `shelf_populate_from_git` and `shelf_pin` record a list of
     directories which they failed to process, and fail themselves at the end of procssing if that list is not empty.